 Tenderly refurbished by Mike and Annette Anson, the Bluebell Country Inn is regarded by those in the know as a top class and value for money North Yorkshire restaurant.

 A great place for British food which also retains many of the features of a traditional pub, such as a quiz on Sunday nights.

 Weekly highlights include Fish 'n Chip Friday Eat in £8.00 eat out £6.00 and Our Sunday Lunches, with slow roast Belly pork & roast sirloin of beef.

 Contact 01347 838329

 The Station Inn is situated at the entrance to Tollerton on Sykes Lane just before it goes over the railway line.
-Sadly its owner Hung On Chan more commonly known as 'Chan' or 'Harry' passed away recently.
-Currently closed until further notice.
+We are pleased to report it has been refurbished and has now reopened.

 On the A19 just south of Easingwold, this is a popular choice for an indian meal or takeaway.
 Friendly staff and great quality food served piping hot.
 And if you overdo it, you can stay- because they are a hotel too.
 A tip, if you like it hot, ask for a saucer of chopped fresh chilli to add rather than going for the vindaloo or the phal.
 That way you stay in control - sort of!

 This popular service visits the area on Wednesday and Thursday evenings.
 Phone their mobile on 07801130146 to find out when they will be near you or to make an order.
 They can also provide catering for outside events